 Hold the fort until you can catch up on technology, maintain profitability, loyal base of followers needs protecting.

 Be careful when trying to gain share.
-A beloved brand has a drawing power where it does gain share without having to use attack modes.
+A beloved brand has a drawing power where it gains share without using attack modes.
 Attacking competitors can be difficult.
 It could just become a spend escalation with both brands just going at it.
-After a share war that’s not based on a substantive reasoning (eg. technology change), there might end up with no winners, just losers.
-Many times, the channel will try to play one competitor against another for their own gain.
-Watch out what consumers you target in a competitive battle: some may just come in because of the lower price and go back to their usual brand.
+After a share war that’s not based on substantive reasoning (e.g. technology change), there might be no winners, just losers.
+The channel often tries to play one competitor against another for their own gain.
+Watch out for what consumers you target in a competitive battle: some may just come in because of the lower price and return to their usual brand.

 Get users to use more